 Late-onset sepsis: After 3 days or more of life

 Certain viral infections, such as widespread herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
-This very contagious viral infection... read more , enterovirus Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
-Enterovirus infections are caused by many different viruses.
-Symptoms... read more , adenovirus, or respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
+This very contagious viral infection... read more , enterovirus Overview of Enterovirus Infections Enteroviruses are a group of viruses.
+Enterovirus infections affect many parts of the body and may be caused by any of several different viral strains.
+Enterovirus infections may be caused by... read more , adenovirus, or respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
 Respiratory syncytial virus is a very common cause of... read more , may cause early-onset or late-onset sepsis.

-Premature infants Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more are at much higher risk of both early-onset and late-onset sepsis than are infants born at full term because of their immature immune system.
-Premature newborns lack certain protective antibodies against specific bacteria because they were born before they could receive them from their mother.
+Preterm infants Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more are at much higher risk of both early-onset and late-onset sepsis than are infants born at full term because of their immature immune system.
+Preterm newborns lack certain protective antibodies against specific bacteria because they were born before they could receive them from their mother.

 Newborns can develop early-onset sepsis if they are exposed to certain kinds of bacteria during birth.